-Each year, the court obtains Voter Registration, Driver's License and State Income Tax lists, and then creates its own list of persons to contact for jury duty.
+Each year, the court obtains Voter Registration and Driver's License lists, and then creates its own list of persons to contact for jury duty.
 After it makes the list, the court randomly selects names and mails out questionnaires to those persons.
 This questionnaire helps the court find people who are qualified to sit on a jury.

 Any person who: